 The four pillars of Immersive Learning

-Immersive Learning is not just content inside a VR headset.
+Immersive Learning in VR is not just content inside a headset.
 It is the combination of the four components that creates engaging, impactful, and measurable training experiences.

 Virtual Reality immerses learners